-The Microsoft Exchange Team announced in July 2018 that support for Basic Authentication in Exchange Online will end on October 13th, 2020.
+The Microsoft Exchange Team announced in July 2018 that support for Basic Authentication in Exchange Online will end on October 13th, 2020 (click here to learn more).
 Instead, Microsoft now recommends the use of Modern Authentication, which is based on the widely used OAuth 2.0 protocol.
 This is more secure because Modern Authentication doesn’t require a service account, and therefore doesn’t involve a password that can be compromised.

-Basic Authentication requires that you connect using a username and password of an Exchange Service Account when connecting AskCody to Microsoft Exchange.
+Basic Authentication requires that you integrate using a username and password of an Exchange Service Account when integrating AskCody with Microsoft Exchange.

-To make this step of connecting AskCody to Microsoft Exchange secure, we have built-in Microsoft Azure Key Vault to AskCody's Platform.
+To make this step of integrating AskCody to Microsoft Exchange secure, we have built-in Microsoft Azure Key Vault to AskCody's Platform.
 Credentials are then stored encrypted in Azure Key Vault instead of AskCody.

-These credentials are then used to connect to Exchange Web Services (EWS) to access data in Microsoft Exchange.
+These credentials are then used to integrate with Exchange Web Services (EWS) to access data in Microsoft Exchange.

-With a connection to Exchange Server using a Service Account, you administer the credentials to this account and is responsible for entering these into the AskCody Management Portal when connecting Microsoft Exchange to AskCody.
+With an Exchange Server integration using a Service Account, you administer the credentials to this account and are responsible for entering these into the AskCody Management Portal when integrating Microsoft Exchange with AskCody.